projectatomic/atomic-site/source/docs/fedora_atomic_bare_metal_installation.md

     zerombr
     clearpart --all --initlabel
     autopart
-    # SSH keys are better than passwords, but this is a simple example
+    # sudo user with an ssh key (use your key)
-    rootpw --plaintext atomic
+    user --name=atomic --groups=wheel --sshkey="ssh-rsa AAAAB3NzaC1yc2EAAAA ..."

     # NOTICE: This will download the content from upstream; this will be very slow.
     # Create your own OSTree repo locally and mirror the content instead.
     ostreesetup --nogpg --osname=fedora-atomic --remote=fedora-atomic --url=https://dl.fedoraproject.org/pub/fedora/linux/atomic/24/ --ref=fedora-atomic/f24/x86_64/docker-host

-There are several other options you can specify in the kickstart file, see *Kickstart Options* in the [Fedora Installation guide](https://docs.fedoraproject.org/en-US/Fedora/24/html/Installation_Guide/chap-kickstart-installations.html).
+There are several other options you can specify in the kickstart file, see *Kickstart Options* in the [Fedora Installation guide](https://docs.fedoraproject.org/en-US/Fedora/24/html/Installation_Guide/chap-kickstart-installations.html), or this [blog post](/2016/10/install-with-kickstart/) which shows a more complex configuration with disk partitioning.

 After creating the configuration file, you have to ensure that it will be available during the installation.
 Place the file on hard drive, network, or removable media as described in the [Fedora Installation guide](https://docs.fedoraproject.org/en-US/Fedora/24/html/Installation_Guide/chap-kickstart-installations.html).
 As a simple example, if the kickstart file is on another machine in the same network, you could serve it using a simple HTTP server: